VaseemNoufal/nothingx/README.md

 - Team management (create, view, delete teams)
 - Member management (add, view, delete team members)
+- **Batch XP Submission** - Submit XP for multiple team members at once
 - Weekly XP submissions for team members
 - Leaderboards:
   - Weekly and overall rankings
   - Team-level and individual-level views
 - Secure authentication for admin access

+## New Batch XP Submission Feature

+The new batch XP submission system allows team leads to efficiently submit XP for multiple team members at once:

+### Key Features:
+- **Date Picker**: Select a start date, end date is automatically calculated (7 days)
+- **Team-Based UI**: All teams are displayed in collapsible dropdowns
+- **Inline XP Inputs**: Each member has a dedicated input box for XP entry
+- **Single Submit**: One button submits all XP data in batch
+- **Real-time Feedback**: Status messages show submission progress and results

+### How to Use:
+1. Navigate to "XP Submission" in the admin dashboard
+2. Select the week start date (end date auto-calculates)
+3. Expand team dropdowns to see members
+4. Enter XP values for each member
+5. Click "Submit All XP" to submit everything at once

 ## Setup Instructions